 It is fairly easy to show that the problem is in NP.
 If you are given a set of k swaps that scores s then you can check that this is so in polynomial time and hence the problem is in NP.

-In his paper, Walsh explains how to map the 3-SAT problem is of course known to be NP Complete, in polynomial time, to Candy Crush, which proves that Candy Crush is at least NP-hard.
+In his paper, Walsh explains how to map the 3-SAT problem, which is of course known to be NP Complete, in polynomial time, to Candy Crush, which proves that Candy Crush is at least NP-hard.

 NP-hard problems are roughly speaking at least as hard as the hardest problems in NP.
 The reduction from 3-SAT follows the usual route of creating "gadgets" that convert the game to a set of Boolean functions.